 Buying bottled water is an absolute last resort for us these days, and the more fellow backpackers who follow suit the better.
 I’m disgusted when I think about how many bottles I must have gone through on my travels and the waste this has produced.

 Our solution is to carry a Steripen, filter and our own water bottles with us everywhere we go.
 Whether we’re in hostels or wild camping, we fill up from the local supply, filtering and sterilising the water to ensure it’s safe to drink.

 While the initial cost of the Steripen is relatively high at around £100, the average backpacker will make this back in just a few months with the money saved on buying water.

-We’ve been using ours for over a year now and love it.
+We’ve been using ours for over two years now and love it.
 It takes 90 seconds to sterilise 1 litre of water, killing all bacteria using UV light.
 We use it in conjunction with the Steripen filter to ensure there’s no weird floating things in our water.
 The Steripen comes with a rechargeable battery via USB cable and the display shows you how much life you have left so it’s never a guessing game.
 Each bulb sterilises 8000 litres before needing to be replaced, which the company will do free of charge.
 It’s so quick and easy to use, with no leftover taste like some purification tablets

 Our Steripen and Nalgene in action